hgb-bin-proteomics/CandidateVectorSearch/README.md

 # CandidateVectorSearch

 Searching for peptide candidates using sparse matrix + [sparse] vector/matrix multiplication.
 This is the computational backend for
-[CandidateSearch](https://github.com/hgb-bin-proteomics/CandidateSearch) - a search engine for that aims to identify peptide candidates for a given spectra without any information about precursor mass or variable modifications.
+[CandidateSearch](https://github.com/hgb-bin-proteomics/CandidateSearch) - a search engine that aims to (quickly) identify peptide candidates for a given spectra without any information about precursor mass or variable modifications.

 Implements the following methods across two DLLs: